NVlabs/motion-policy-networks/README.md

 <img src="assets/readme1.gif" width="256" height="172" title="readme1">  |  <img src="assets/readme2.gif" width="256" height="172" title="readme2">

 ## Installation
-The easiest way to install the code here is to build the attached docker container.
-We use Docker for several reasons:
+The easiest way to install the code here is to build our included docker container, which contains all of the dependencies for data generation, model training, inference, and a ROS-based interactive demo.
+Due to the many components, this container will require ~30gb when built.
+Despite the sizeable storage requirements, we use Docker for several reasons:

 1. For the data generation pipeline, many of our dependencies cannot be installed easily via PyPI